-Of course, the greatest reward comes with a hit.
+Of course, the greatest reward comes with a commercial hit.
 These are always applicable to the market.
-Sometimes they surprise.
+Sometimes such hits are a surprise to everyone.
 Unexpected successes are only a result of oversight.
-If the product succeeds then the market demand was unclear, not nonexistent.
+If the product succeeds then the market demand was unclear, not non-existent.

-Customers changing their loyalty, brand recognition, etc: these are the effects of a good product.
+Customers changing their loyalty, brand recognition shifts, etc: these are the effects of a good product.
 Yes, loyalty and recognition is foundational for expansion.
 However, they only result from products that customers find apt, be it content or a tangible object.